-This week the average rate of people testing COVID positive in the UK reported by PHE on the 'Coronavirus Dashboard' has fallen from 20,390 to 15,040 new cases per day; see chart below.
+This week the average rate of people testing COVID positive in the UK reported by PHE on the 'Coronavirus Dashboard' fell markedly from 46,230 new cases per day to 35,929; see chart below.

-In Worcestershire there have now been 10,912 confirmed cases of COVID-19, an increase of 714 on the week.
-The rolling average fell from 159 to 102 new cases per day indicating that the Reproduction Rate (R) is below 1.
+In Worcestershire there have now been 25,873 confirmed cases of COVID-19, an increase of 2,586 on the week.
+The daily number of new cases fell from 477 to 369.

 The breakdown by Worcestershire Lower Tier Local Authorities (LTLA) is shown in the following table, together with comparisons for Herefordshire, a more sparsely populated county, and the city of Leicester.

-At the bottom of the Coronavirus Dashboard there is an Interactive Map which is coloured to show the variation in infection rates across the country.
-The rapidly shrinking patches of purple suggest the infection has begun reducing in the north, counterbalanced by newly emerging hotspots in Bristol and Swale in Kent.
+At the bottom of the Coronavirus Dashboard (daily update) page there is an Interactive Map which is coloured to show the variation in infection rate across the country.
+The purple patches show the areas of highest infection are beginning to recede.

-Note: the Interactive Map works on desktop PCs but you may encounter difficulties using a tablet or smartphone.
+Note: the Interactive Map works on desktop PCs but it's possible you may encounter difficulties using a tablet or smartphone.

 Number of deaths

 Statistics on COVID deaths are published by Public Health England, The Office of National Statistics, and NHS England.

 Public Health England reports that the cumulative total of COVID (28) deaths in UK hospitals and care homes has risen by 8,696 in the last week to 97,939 while the daily average has risen slightly from 1,116 to 1,242; see chart below.

 Daily UK death rate from 1st Dec to 24th Jan 2021 (source PHE)